Yellow-bellied fantail

 The yellow-bellied fantail (Chelidorhynx hypoxanthus), also known as the yellow-bellied fairy-fantail, is found in the Indian subcontinent, the Himalayas, and portions of Southeast Asia including Thailand, Vietnam, and Myanmar.
+It is an altitudinal migrant.

+Description

 It is about 8 cm in size.
 It is yellow below and has a black eye-stripe, white wing-bar and broad black tail tipped white.